 Another difference is that we’re now seeing a demand for full-time summer rentals—a stark contrast to how it’s been for more than a decade when short-time summer rentals were the norm.
 But perhaps the most shocking difference is in prices.
-In a typical year, June is the least costly month, with July seeing an increase and August being the most expensive.
+June is the least costly month in a typical year, with July seeing an increase and August being the most expensive.
 This year we saw June prices in April and May.
 Many people are even forgoing any negotiating and choosing to pay the full asking price.
 One broker has likened it to a combination of Lehman and 9/11.

 Yet, for all this madness, people still want to jump in.
+Prices might be steep, but when have they ever not been in the Hamptons?
 Brokers are still getting calls with blank checks attached, and owners who have never rented before are now looking to get in on the action.
-Prices might be steep, but then again, when have they ever not been in the Hamptons?

 Where to Look and How to Handle the HuntWhere to Look and How to Handle the Hunt

 With the market being in such a frenzy now, your best bet is to work directly through a broker.
 It makes more sense considering that homeowners are the ones that will pay the broker fee.
-Meaning you’ll be getting help finding a home completely free of charge.
+This means you’ll be getting help finding a home completely free of charge.

 How Much You’ll PayHow Much You’ll Pay

-Suffice to say, you’ll need deep pockets to find something now.
+Suffice to say; you’ll need deep pockets to find something now.
 Rental prices we are seeing now for the season priced between $100,000 to $200,000 plus.
-That is if you can land one once it comes on the market.
-Of course, location makes a big difference in how much you will pay.
+Suppose you can land one once it comes on the market.
+Of course, location makes a big difference in how much you pay.
 The closer you are to NYC or the water, the more to be paid.
 The usual advice is to stick to the north of the highway if you want something cheaper.
-The highway road acts as a demarcation line, with everything south of it closer to the water and, therefore, more expensive.
+The highway road is a demarcation line, with everything south of it closer to the water and more expensive.

 The Inevitable Extra ExpensesThe Inevitable Extra Expenses

-Do not forget there will be a significant extra expense taken into account, utility deposits.
+Do not forget there will be a significant extra expense, utility deposits.
 All rentals in the Hamptons require that this be paid upfront and in full – Meant to cover the costs of electricity, cable, heating, and pool maintenance for the duration of your stay.
-In a typical year, this is around 10% of the rental price.
-However, with rentals now going for premium prices, this is a little harder to estimate.
+This is around 10% of the rental price in a typical year.
+However, with rentals now going for premium prices, this is harder to estimate.
 Ask your broker, and they should be able to make a reasonable estimate.
-Leading to a substantial amount of money to pay upfront, but, fortunately, there is a silver lining.
-Since the homeowners are getting paid in full before moving in, there is no need to come to viewings with a stack of financial documents in tow.
+This leads to a substantial amount of money to pay upfront, but there is a silver lining.
+Since the homeowners are getting paid in full before moving in, there is no need to come to viewings with a stack of financial documents.

 The Fine PrintThe Fine Print

 Besides the common factors to consider when looking for a rental – cleanliness, water pressure, etc. – there are also a few extra things to assess with a summer home.
-Most of them will come furnished and with spare linen, but you still need to check.
 First, many homeowners who have never rented out before are now doing so, and not all of them have extra linen or decent furniture.
-Second, many restaurants are still closed, so you will want to make sure it has everything needed for preparing meals at home.
-Finally, be sure to ask about cleaning services, Wi-Fi, cable, and excellent cell phone service.
+Most of them will come furnished with spare linen, but you still need to check.
+Second, many restaurants are still closed, so you will want to ensure that they have everything needed to prepare meals at home.
+Finally, ask about cleaning services, Wi-Fi, cable, and excellent cell phone service.
 Some areas in the Hamptons can be dead zones for cell coverage, so make sure you are covered.

 The Argument for BuyingThe Argument for Buying